User Generated Content Best Practices

 Best practices for user generated content

 If you ask fans to share their content with you, don’t leave them hanging!
-You should like and comment on their posts to let followers know you’re really listening, even if you don’t decide to share it on your own accounts at that time.
-This isn’t speed dating; you want to set long-term relationship goals with your fans to earn their engagement and UGC.
+You should like and comment on their posts to let followers know you’re really listening, even if you decide not to share their content on your feed.
+This isn’t speed dating.
+You want to set long-term relationship goals with your fans to earn their engagement and UGC.

 Check out some of our past blogs